What is a Lecturer?

 What is the promotion process for the full-time Lecturer position?

-Beginning in January 2014, at the recommendation of the Chair, full-time Lecturers who have met the eligibility requirements may be brought forward to the College for promotion consideration.
-Given the number of full-time Lecturers on the faculty who have served for varying periods of time in rank, in the initial few years following the creation of ranks in the Lecturer track, the College will temporarily limit the number of Lecturers who can be considered for promotion in any one year to a maximum of 25% of the full-time Lecturers in the College as a whole.
-Working with the Chair of their department or the Program Director for their academic program, full-time Lecturers will be invited to prepare a written portfolio.
+Beginning in January 2014, at the recommendation of the chair, full-time lecturers who have met the eligibility requirements may be brought forward to the college for promotion consideration.
+Given the number of full-time lecturers on the faculty who have served for varying periods of time in rank, in the initial few years following the creation of ranks in the lecturer track, the college will temporarily limit the number of lecturers who can be considered for promotion in any one year to a maximum of 25% of the full-time Lecturers in the college as a whole.
+Working with the chair of their department or the program director for their academic program, full-time lecturers will be invited to prepare a written portfolio.
 Promotion is based on meritorious performance, not time spent at the current rank.
-The content and format for the dossier are based on the “Preparation and Format of Full-Time, Nontenure-Track Faculty Promotion Dossiers,” which is available on the website for the Office of the Provost, with adaptations appropriate to the Lecturer’s specific job responsibilities.
-The principal criterion used in the evaluation of Lecturer’s is quality teaching.
+The content and format for the dossier are based on the “Preparation and Format of Full-Time, Nontenure-Track Faculty Promotion Dossiers,” which is available on the website for the Office of the Provost, with adaptations appropriate to the lecturer’s specific job responsibilities.
+The principal criterion used in the evaluation of lecturers is quality teaching.
 Aspects of the promotion process specific to the College of Science are described in “Preparation and Format of the Promotion Dossier for Teaching Professors and Lecturers.”

 Since Lecturers are non-tenure track, how secure are their jobs?